petercerno/tic-tac-toe/README.md

 # Tic-Tac-Toe (5-in-a-row)

 A modern Tic-Tac-Toe game where the goal is to get 5 in a row.
-Built with Phaser 3, TypeScript, Vite, Node.js, and Express.
+Built with Phaser 3, TypeScript, Vite, Node.js, Express, and Socket.IO for real-time multiplayer.

 ## Features

 *   **5-in-a-row Victory Condition**: Traditional Xs and Os, but you need 5 contiguous symbols to win.
 *   **Fixed 30x30 Grid**: A dedicated battlefield for your strategic 5-in-a-row moves.
+*   **Real-Time Multiplayer**: Connect to rooms and play with friends via WebSocket synchronization.
 *   **Dark/Light Theme Toggle**: Switch between dark and light modes with a single click.
 Defaults to your system preference.
 *   **Zoom Controls**: Zoom in/out using buttons or keyboard shortcuts.
 *   **Undo Move**: Take back your last move with the undo button.